run-ai/docs/docs/admin/runai-setup/self-hosted/dr.md

 ### Metrics

-Run:AI stores metric history using _Promethues_, By default, the Run:AI installation today does not provide permanent storage solution for Prometheus.
+Run:AI stores metric history using _Promethues_, By default, the Run:AI installation today does not provide a permanent storage solution for Prometheus.
 Until this is fixed, modify the Prometheus installation to store data on a persistent volume and back up the volume.
 For further information see [Prometheus storage](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/storage.md){target=_blank}.

 ### Additional Configuration